top of page

 Day 5: Test

-I recruited 5 people who work remotely for moderated user testing.
-I asked participants to imagine they were in an unfamiliar neighborhood, between meetings, and looking to find a public place to work.
+I conducted moderated user testing with 5 remote workers.
+Participants were asked to imagine they were in an unfamiliar neighborhood between meetings and needed to find a public place to work.

 Learnings